rohanraaj2/PRODIGY_WD_05/README.md

 4. Test thoroughly
 5. Submit a pull request

+## Analytics

+This site includes Google Analytics for traffic tracking.
+No personal data is collected.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.